 Do we need to bring our own facial masks?
 Yes.
 Please bring masks for your whole family, for the length of your stay.
 Masks are required in the main lodge, including entering and exiting the dining room for meals.
 Masks are required whenever you are within 6 feet of staff or other guests not in your family circle.
-We also are strongly suggesting/requesting that guests wear a mask in the main lodge when picking up their take out meals (currently), or until you sit down at your table (when inside dining opens up again).
+As of July 13, 2020 masks are mandatory in Muskoka inside public spaces such as the main lodge and games room.
+Masks are also mandatory on our pontoon boat cruises.

 Can we use the boats?
 Yes, all boats are available.
 Disinfectant will be available for guests to sanitize their own equipment.

 Will there be water-skiing and tubing– Yes, though this is not the year to learn as we won’t be doing one-on-one up close lessons.
 We will pull the skiers, with no guests in the boat and without the boat coming to the dock.
 You need to be able to get yourself back into the boat if you fall.
 Gary and Bill are in a vulnerable category, and we please ask all guests to respect the social distance between you and them.
 The end of the big dock is our “waterskiing and tubing safety zone”, and only the family whose turn it is can be at the end of the big dock.

 How is Bonnie?– She is good and she is back to work, but we are formulating a plan to keep her safe this summer.
 She is not loving our ideas because she wants to hug and greet all of you, but she is our National Treasure and needs protection!
 (Please also be sure to socially distance from Gary, or wear a mask when you chat with him – he’s no spring chicken!)

 Do we have to socially distance?
 Yes